Adixxor/vr-map/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+#### Testing locally on the mobile device
+Make sure you are connected to same wifi
+Run `npm start` command
+Type `ipconfig` in your cmd...
+See your public ip (Wireless LAN adapter Wi-Fi: IPv4 Address) Type that public IP in your mobile web browser with Port no. (E.g: 192.168.0.175:3000/your_route)

 ### `npm test`

 Launches the test runner in the interactive watch mode.\